-- A. A Class I High Hazard Operation and Maintenance Certificate is required for a Class I High Hazard potential impounding structure.
-The certificate shall be for a term of six years.
-It shall be updated based upon the filing of a new reinspection report certified by a licensed professional engineer every two years. - B. A Class II Significant Hazard Operation and Maintenance Certificate is required for a Class II Significant Hazard potential impounding structure.
-The certificate shall be for a term of six years.
-It shall be updated based upon the filing of a new reinspection report certified by a licensed professional engineer every three years. - C. A Class III Low Hazard Operation and Maintenance Certificate is required for a Class III Low Hazard potential impounding structure.
-The certificate shall be for a term of six years. - D. The owner of a Class I, II or III High, significant or Low Hazard impounding structure shall provide the director an annual owner's inspection report on official forms in years when no licensed professional reinspection is required and may be done by the owner or his representative. - E. If an Operation and Maintenance Certificate is not updated as required, the board shall take appropriate enforcement action. - F. The owner of a Class I, II or III High, significant or Low Hazard impounding structure shall apply for the renewal of the six year operation and maintenance certificate 90 days prior to its expiration in accordance with 4VAC50-20-120 of this chapter.

-- G. A Class IV impounding structure will not require an operation and maintenance certificate.
-An inventory report is to be prepared as provided in 4VAC50-20-120 B and filed by the owner on a six-year interval, and an owners inspection report filed annually. - H. The owner of any impounding structure, regardless of its hazard classification, shall notify the board immediately of any change in either cultural features downstream from the impounding structure or of any change in the use of the area downstream that would present hazard to life or property in the event of failure. - I. The owner of any impounding structure shall meet the emergency action plan submittal requirements setout in 4VAC50-20-175.
+- a Class I High Hazard potential impounding structure.
+The Certificate certificate shall be for a term of six years.
+It shall be updated based upon the filing of a new Inspection Report reinspection report certified by a licensed professional engineer every two years. - B. A Class II Significant Hazard Regular Operation and Maintenance Certificate is required for a Class H Significant Hazard potential impounding structure.
+The Certificate certificate shall be for a term of six years.
+It shall be updated based upon the filing of a new Inspection Report reinspection report certified by a licensed professional engineer every three years. - C. A Class III Low Hazard Regular Operation and Maintenance Certificate is required for a Class III Low Hazard potential impounding structure.
+The Certificate certificate shall be for a term of six years. - D. The owner of a Class I, II or III High, Significant or Low Hazard impounding structure shall provide the director an annual owner's inspection report on official forms in years when no licensed professional reinspection is required and may be done by the owner or his representative. - E. If an Regular Operation and Maintenance Certificate is not updated as required, the board shall take appropriate enforcement action. - F. The owner of a Class I, II or III High, Significant or Low Hazard impounding structure shall apply for the renewal of the six year Operation operation and Maintenance Certificate maintenance certificate 90 days prior to its expiration in accordance with 4VAC50-20-120 of this chapter. - G. A Class IV impounding structure will not require an operation and maintenance certificate.
+An inventory report is to be prepared as provided in 4VAC50-20-120 B and filed by the owner on a six-year interval, and an owners inspection report filed annually. - G. H. The owner of any impounding structure, regardless of its hazard classification, shall notify the board immediately of any change in either cultural features downstream from the impounding structure or of any change in the use of the area downstream that would impose present hazard to life or property in the event of failure. - H. The owner of any impounding structure shall meet the emergency action plan submittal requirements setout in 4VAC50-20-175or 4VAC50-20-175.